vv90/prosthetic-conscience/docs/codebase-state/consensus-browser-ui-implementation.md

 The next implementation work should proceed in this order:

-1. Expand the app boundary beyond the current receive/render slice to cover more local interaction.
+1. Build pure app-side prompt/request payload generation from app state, conversation history, shared prompt data, and app-owned tool definitions.
+2. Add app-owned tool execution orchestration: append `Message::Tool` history entries, run read-only tools through another model round, and terminate successful mutation rounds with deterministic local confirmation.
+3. Add stateful mutating app tools, starting with `draft_claim` and `remove_draft`, without moving mutation policy into JS.
-2. Move session bootstrap, catch-up, and reconnect policy behind the pure app/coordinator boundary.
+4. Move session bootstrap, catch-up, and reconnect policy further behind the pure app/coordinator boundary.
-3. Build the first minimal browser shell against `crates/consensus-wasm`.
+5. Build the first minimal browser shell against `crates/consensus-wasm`.

 ## Explicit non-goals

 - Do not start from terminal commands and port them one-for-one into buttons.
 - Do not let JS accumulate coordination logic "temporarily" without documenting which constraint or correctness property would be violated.
+- Do not put prompt construction, tool execution, or mutation semantics in JS.
-- Do not make the initial browser prototype depend on LLM conversation or voice.
+- Do not make the first browser-visible prototype depend on voice.
 - Do not expose a large wasm API just because lower-level Rust methods already exist.

 ## Related documents